hapijs/hapi/docs/Reference.md

       to no additions to the default Shot headers.
     - `payload` - an optional string or buffer containing the request payload.
 Defaults to no payload.
     - `credentials` - an optional credentials object containing authentication information.
-The `credentials` are used to bypass the default authentication strategies, and are validated directly as if they were recieved via an authentication scheme.
+The `credentials` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
 Defaults to no credentials.
     - `simulate` - an object with options used to simulate client request stream conditions for testing:
         - `error` - if `true`, emits an `'error'` event after payload transmission (if any).
 Defaults to `false`.
         - `close` - if `true`, emits a `'close'` event after payload transmission (if any).
 Defaults to `false`.